 Sensibly, Marguelisa decided that, seeing as she had nothing left in the DR, to take her money and move to America that very day, telling nobody.

 She set herself up in Atlanta and, through a great deal of hard work, got herself an association with the Atlanta Police Department, assessing the mental state of witnesses and suspects and their fitness to be interviewed or tried.
 She has her private practise and home in one of the towns close to the city.

 She changed when she met young Sander, a nine year old boy with ASD who had witnesses the particularly violent murder of his parents.
 Some protective instinct was woken inside of her by how easily the boy trusted and opened up to her.
 Something about him reminded her of Draco and she swore to protect him if she could.
 When Charles, his uncle to whose custody Sander was signed, called her asking for help, she did not hesitate.

-Mrs. leibwicz survived The Holocaust, that by itself makes her stronger than an awful lot of people by itself.
+Mrs. leibwicz survived The Holocaust, that by itself makes her stronger than an awful lot of people.

 She is Rabbi Pachowski's housekeeper and what many call the runner of his life, seeing as the rabbi is incapable of doing so himself.
 There was much contraversy when the unmarried spinster and unmarried rabbi began sharing a home but Mrs. Leibwicz did the best thing one could do in such such circumstances, she ignored everyone who uttered such nonsense.